Description

 - What makes a “failed state” and why should “nation-building” be our concern?

 - What are the “perils of isolationism”?
+In what sort of perspective would such terms matter?

 - What is the difference between a “war of choice” and a “just war”?